anilpras/StorePrivateCACertificatesInAppServicesLinux/README.md

 ## Issue

-Linux App services app may take *additional* ~40 ms - 1 second during the outbound call if using Private CA certificates.
+Linux App services app may take *additional* ~40 ms - 1 second during the outbound call if using private CA certificates.

-In this case you would find the .CRT calls to the private certificate endpoints just before the “Client Hello” and essentially these .CRT calls causes delay initiating the "Client Hello".
+As of now by default app services does not cache the private CA's root/intermediate certificate(s), and with each http(s) call app services makes a call to the private certificate endpoints to download the .CRT call.
+These calls appears just before the “Client Hello” and essentially these .CRT calls causes delay initiating the "Client Hello".
 Ideally the client hello should have been sent almost instantaneously.

 ## Scenario
 Linux Based App Service